Mourad777/travel-blog-public/README.md

 -moving the app from heroku to netlify resulted in a significantly faster load time -use react lazy
 -loadable components seams to mess up gsap animations when navigating back to a page

+Post
+-related posts can be associated by tags, categories or countries